WHO downgrades COVID pandemic, says it's no longer emergency

 WHO downgrades COVID pandemic, says it’s no longer emergency

-WHO said that even though the emergency phase was over, the pandemic hasn’t come to an end, noting recent spikes in cases in Southeast Asia and the Middle East.
-The U.N. health agency says that thousands of people are still dying from the virus every week.
+WHO first declared COVID-19 to be an emergency more than three years ago.
+The U.N. health agency’s officials said that even though the emergency phase was over, the pandemic hasn’t come to an end, noting recent spikes in cases in Southeast Asia and the Middle East.

+WHO says that thousands of people are dying from the virus every week, and millions of others report that they are still suffering from debilitating, long-term effects from the disease.

 When the U.N. health agency first declared the coronavirus to be an international crisis on Jan.
 30, 2020, it hadn’t yet been named COVID-19 and there were no major outbreaks beyond China.